 Metal sets aren't as sexy as their colorful plastic counterparts, but they last longer and are easier to clean.

 This metal set has a nifty ring to keep all of your measuring tools together, and they're stackable to save space.
-This is a great deal at $12.97 with Prime shipping.

 5. Can Opener

 While some people favor an electric can opener, I've found that there's nothing better than a sturdy and reliable manual can opener.

 You're going to have a hard time opening that can without one of these gadgets!

 Some people swear by their electric can openers, but I love the OXO Good Grips Soft-Handled Can Opener.

 From draining pasta to washing veggies, I use my colander almost every day.
 I have a plastic one for draining pasta, washing canned beans, and rinsing off vegetables because it's easy to clean.

 I have a set of fine-mesh strainers for the heavy-duty straining, like getting all of the sediment out of my homemade chicken broth.

 The KitchenAid Plastic Strainer Colander is classic and functional, and it has subtle notes of pistachio color!
 This also works just fine instead of a salad spinner.